Paper on Skin™ 2026

 - the model must sign a permission form relating to their involvement.

-- the model must be available for the dress rehearsal.
+- the model must be available for selected rehearsals.

 14 DAMAGE